 How Wheelie works

 The hard part is recognition, and the trick that makes it fast is a renaming heuristic.
 The intuition: in any valid Wheeler ordering, a node’s position is strongly constrained by the labels on its incoming edges.
 So Wheelie groups the nodes by their incoming-edge label, then repeatedly sorts and relabels them, propagating those constraints until the labels stop changing.
+The next walkthrough continues with the same DNA graph, so each heuristic state can be traced back to the edges above.

 Figure 3.
 The renaming heuristic.
 (A) The nodes are split into groups by their incoming-edge label (with a separate group for nodes that have no incoming edge).
 (B) The algorithm iteratively sorts and relabels the nodes in each group until everything converges — at which point it has either exposed a contradiction (the graph is not Wheeler) or narrowed each node down to a small range of possible positions, which it hands to a solver.